| OKSH(1) | General Commands Manual | OKSH(1) |

 Co-processes above for comments

 on this), respectively.
-If the -s
+If the -s option is

 used, input is saved to the history file.